 - International English Language Testing System (IELTS): band 6.5 overall, with a minimum of 6.0 in each of the subtests.
 The IELTS test must have been taken no earlier than two years before the date of the Confirmation of Acceptance for Studies is issued.

 - International English Language Testing System (IELTS): band 7.0 overall, with a minimum of 6.5 in each of the subtests.
 The IELTS test must have been taken no earlier than two years before the date of the Confirmation of Acceptance for Studies is issued.

 Some other school-leaving or matriculation certificates contain a compulsory examination in English and these may be taken as equivalent.
 If you have recently gained another English language qualification, check with the Registry to make sure that it is acceptable.

-All students are required to abide by the procedures and regulations of the Royal Academy of Dance and, for validated programmes, the University of Surrey.
-Copies of regulations are available, on request, from the Registrar and are given to each student upon enrolment.
+All students are required to abide by the procedures and regulations of the Royal Academy of Dance and, for validated programmes, the University of Bath.
+The General Regulations of the Faculty of Education can be found on the Regulations page and are made available to each student upon enrolment.